uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-Better yet, replace naked `bool`s with custom types for more readable and type-safe code.
-This allows for the future possibility of needing more than just two states (true/false) for that parameter.
+Better yet, replace naked `bool` types with custom types for more readable and type-safe code.
+This allows more than just two states (true/false) for that parameter in the future.

 ```go
 type Region int